A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: Definitions and Background

-The Assouad and lower spectrum, introduced in \cite{FYu}, interpolate between the box dimensions and the Assouad and lower dimensions in a meaningful way.
-They provide a parametrised family of dimensions by fixing the relationship between the two scales $r<R$ used to define Assouad and lower dimension.
+The Assouad and lower spectra were introduced much more recently in \cite{FYu} and provide an `interpolation' between the box dimension and the Assouad and lower dimensions, respectively.
+The motivation for the introduction of these `dimension spectra' was to gain a more nuanced understanding of fractal sets than that provided by the dimensions considered in isolation.
+This is already proving a fruitful programme with applications emerging in a variety of settings including to problems in harmonic analysis, see work of Anderson, Hughes, Roos and Seeger \cite{AHRS} and \cite{RS}.
+These spectra provide a parametrised family of dimensions by fixing the relationship between the two scales $r<R$ used to define Assouad and lower dimension.
 Studying the dependence on the parameter within this family thus yields finer and more nuanced information about the local structure of the set.
 For example, one may understand which scales `witness' the behaviour described by the Assouad and lower dimensions.
 For $\theta \in (0,1)$, the \textit{Assouad spectrum} of $F$ is given by